May 27, 2020

 - Public Health of Seattle & King County Public Health Insider blog

 - Centers for Disease Control and Prevention (CDC)

 - The Washington State Department of Health has established a call center to take questions from the public.
-The hotline provides multiple language assistance and is open from 6 a.m. to 10 p.m. daily by calling 1.800.525.0127 and press #.
+The hotline provides multiple language assistance and is open from 6 a.m. to 10 p.m. daily by calling 1.800.525.0127 and press #, or by texting 211-211.
 Please note: the hotline cannot access COVID-19 testing results.